 The author of several books, he has also recorded over 100 CDs as a concert pianist, including the first recordings of several unfinished works by Beethoven.

-He is currently Master of All Saints College, Dublin.
+He is currently Chancellor of Western Orthodox University.
 His professional work is combined with voluntary service within the Church, in which he is ordained and has responsibility for a Traditional Catholic community.

 Professor Andrew Linley is an English paleolibertarian with particular interests in apriorism, praxeology, and Western culture.
-He is Archbishop of Great Britain in the Apostolic Episcopal Church, Grand Chancellor of the Abbey-Principality of San Luigi (a Traditional Catholic sovereign principality, founded in 1883), and Vice-Master of All Saints College, Dublin, in which he holds the Percy Dearmer Chair in Liturgical Studies.
+He is Archbishop of Great Britain in the Apostolic Episcopal Church, Grand Chancellor of the Abbey-Principality of San Luigi (a Traditional Catholic sovereign principality, founded in 1883), and Vice-Chancellor of Western Orthodox University in which he holds the Percy Dearmer Chair in Liturgical Studies.
 A Freeman of the City of London and a Fellow of the Royal Society of Arts, Andrew holds degrees and diplomas in theology, humanities, and music.
 He is married and lives in London.

 Jakub Jankowski is a Polish émigré of 14 years.
 Originally from Radomsko, he now lives in the East Midlands region of England.
 He is currently studying Politics at Royal Holloway, London.